Constitution of New York: Preamble

 We The People of the State of New York, grateful to Almighty God for our Freedom, in order to secure its blessings, DO ESTABLISH THIS CONSTITUTION.

 Article I: Bill of Rights

-Article I establishes the rights and personal freedoms of the people, as well as the responsibilities and limitations of the government.
+This article establishes the rights and personal freedoms of the people, as well as the responsibilities and limitations of the government.
 Many of the provisions in this article are similar to those in the Constitution of the United States.
 Some provisions included are freedom of speech, a trial by jury, freedom of worship, habeas corpus, and security against unreasonable search and seizures.
+This article also permits the use of eminent domain, collective bargaining, the New York State Lottery, parimutuel betting on horse racing, and up to seven commercial casinos.
+A 2021 amendment noted that residents of the state are entitled to "clean air and water, and a healthful environment."

 Article II: Suffrage

-Article II describes the rights and requirements involved in voting.
+This article describes the rights and requirements involved in voting.
 All citizens over eighteen are allowed to vote if they have been a resident at least 30 days before the date of an election.
 Any form of bribery or compensation to compel the giving or withholding of a vote is not allowed.
-The article also establishes the general operation of absentee ballots, voter registration, and elections.
+The article also establishes the general operation of absentee ballots, voter registration, elections and provides for bi-partisan election boards.